matthewrdev/md2cs/README.md

 **You should also ensure that you have added the corresponding Material Design font file(s) into your projects.**

-You can use an icon in C# like:
+You can use an icon in C# like so:

 ```
 var fileIcon = MaterialSymbols.Build;